GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 Our overall approach to system assurance is summarized in [ASSURANCE.md](../ASSURANCE.md).

-@design abakst gajaka need to discuss a realistic approach to validation verification
+@design abakst, gajaka: need to discuss a realistic approach to validation verification

 ## Contributors